- Indicators Your Family Member May Need Home Care

 Your loved one might add arguments or a negative attitude to an already trying situation.
 If you are physically and mentally healthy, you’ll find ways to handle these challenges.
 If you’re running on empty, the problems may escalate, increasing the toll on your well-being.
 Many home health care franchises cheerfully provide respite services, stepping in to take care of your loved one for a few hours, once a week, or on a periodic basis.

 That’s not the cure for unrelieved stress, though.
 The other part of the equation is that you use that time to restore your health and energy.
 With a qualified caregiver watching over Mom or Dad, you can go get a massage, fit in the clothes shopping you need to do, or cook a week’s worth of nutritious food, so you can spend 30 minutes each day exercising or relaxing.

 Many articles on reducing stress, including advice from AARP and the National Cancer Institute, suggest using some form of meditation regularly to halt the stress response.
 Don’t shy away from the term.
 Meditation doesn’t have to involve chanting or breath work.
 You can use your favorite hobby or form of exercise to free your mind and relax your body.

 Any activity will do, as long as it makes you concentrate hard enough to forget what time it is or what your next move ought to be.
 You might take a bike ride, play with pets, work a puzzle, or get caught up in a baseball game on television.
 Volunteering outside the home, AARP relates, is another way to get positive input and build a social network.
 Find the time you need by arranging for respite care, and then give yourself a little TLC.
-Consider that an important part of the “care” in caregiving.
+Consider that its an important part of providing family home care services.